 Technology has taken us to the point where hobbyists have the opportunity to design and create interesting designs.
 This means that there needs to be a large step up in quality between the hobbyist and the industry leaders to make products that are worth spending money on as opposed to the DIY approach.

 The other aspect to why quality is so important now is seen in the end-use of 3-D printed products.

-With an equal amount of focus being placed on creating final products instead of just tests, the consistency, strength and longevity of 3-D printed products must be improved.
-This again all comes through improving storage conditions and removing moisture from them.
+With an equal amount of focus on creating final products instead of just tests, the consistency, strength and longevity of 3-D printed products must be improved.
+This, again, all comes through improving storage conditions and removing moisture from them.

-Improving the quality of the 3-D printing process is so important because it will help to drive the industry forward rather than stagnating.
-Maximising the potential of every step of the process to its fullest will allow this world to truly take a step up.
+Improving the quality of the 3-D printing process is so important because it will help to drive the industry forward rather than stagnate.
+Maximising the potential of every process step will allow this world to take a step up truly.

 This begs one question…

 How do we do it?